 So, who should win next year’s prize?
 Three names: Thomas Sowell, Israel Kirzner, or Walter Block.
 Who will realistically win the prize?
 Some obscure economist who subscribes to a politically correct cause du jour that involves government intervention and greater control of our existence.
 And you shouldn’t expect anything different.
 It would be odd for a Nobel to go to a big government progressive one year and then a proponent of the Austrian School of Economics the next.
 Only the statists will be victorious.

 Do you support the Nobel committee’s decision?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com